chark/scriptable-events/Documentation~/README.md

 </p>

 Afterwards, do the following:
-- Insert event asset into the _Scriptable Event_ field
+- Add event asset into the _Scriptable Events_ field
+  - Note that you can more than one event of the same type
+  - In case of multiple events, the listener will be triggered when any of those events get raised
-- Insert Game Objects which should be triggered into the _On Raised_ [Unity Event] field
+- Add Game Objects which should be triggered into the _On Raised_ [Unity Event] field
 - Select the methods which should be triggered by the event

 For example, if you wanted to turn off a light, the listener setup might be as follows (as seen in [Simple Events] sample):